What Is Half and Half?

 The calorie count of Half and Half is about 40 calories for a one ounce serving.
 That’s about the serving size most often used, since it is most commonly used in a cup of coffee.

 Since half and half ranks low on the butterfat content scale, it is not often used in cooking or a likely ingredient for culinary purposes.
 Not too many recipes call for it because it really doesn’t perform as well in cooking or baking as other creams do.
 It is often seen in Quiche recipes though.

-So beware – half and half will not hold a peak if whipped and it will not thicken your sauces if added to them.
+NOTE: Half and half will not hold a peak if whipped and it will not thicken your sauces if added to them.
 Yet some baked goods, for instance quiche, will call for half and half.